-Permission to use the content of this book is granted exclusively to paid owners of this book.
-All other use is strictly prohibited without the prior written permission of the copyright owner, except as provided by U.S.A. copyright law and the specific policy below:
+Permission is granted exclusively to paid owners of this book to reproduce or store in a retrieval system the student material in this sourcebook.
+All other use is strictly prohibited without the prior written permission of the copyright owner, except as provided by U.S.A. copyright law.